• Skip to main content

 2. Gorgonzola is typically sold in small containers near where the goat cheese and feta cheese are sold in grocery stores.
 The containers seem to come in 6 ounce portions which is why I presented this ingredient in ounces instead of cups.

 3. Pancetta is much saltier than bacon so keep this in mind.
 I bought a 5-ounce package and used just 2-2 ½ ounces or about half the small package.
-You could use the additional pancetta on top of a salad, homemade bread crumbs, or mac & cheese to name a few ideas.
+You could use the additional pancetta on top of a salad, add to homemade bread crumbs, or mac & cheese to name a few ideas.

 5. You can substitute regular onion for the shallot.